Supreme Court Denies Bail to Umar Khalid and Sharjeel Imam in Delhi Riots Case | Law-Order

 Supreme Court Denies Bail to Umar Khalid and Sharjeel Imam in Delhi Riots Case

-The Supreme Court denied bail to activists Umar Khalid and Sharjeel Imam in the 2020 Delhi riots case, citing a prima facie case under the Unlawful Activities (Prevention) Act.
-However, other activists involved were granted bail.
-The riots erupted during protests against the CAA and NRC in northeast Delhi.
+The Supreme Court denied bail to Umar Khalid and Sharjeel Imam in the 2020 Delhi riots case, citing prima facie evidence under the UAPA linking them to strategic roles in the riots.
+Five others were granted bail under strict conditions.
+The court underscored the constitutional balance between liberty and public order.

 - Country: